-The object of the Scheme is to invest the scheme property in transferable securities, units in collective investment schemes, money market instruments, deposits, derivative instruments and forward transactions and immovables (real property) in accordance with the COLL Sourcebook applicable to a non UCITS retail schemes, and subject to any more restrictive provisions set out in this Prospectus, with the aim of spreading investment risk and giving Shareholders the benefit of the results of the management of that property.
+The object of the Scheme is to invest the scheme property in transferable securities, money market instruments, derivative instruments and forward transactions, deposits and units or shares in collective investment schemes as permitted by the FCA Rules for UK UCITS schemes, and subject to any more restrictive provisions set out in this Prospectus, with the aim of spreading investment risk and giving shareholders the benefit of the results of the management of that property.
+The following paragraphs therefore summarise the restrictions for UK UCITS schemes generally under the FCA Rules.